 Over the last couple of years, we’ve had the opportunity to share some small business advice from The Shark Tank’s Barbara Corcoran.
 We want to thank her for all the time she spent helping OnDeck’s community of small business owners by answering many questions directly from you and the many business blogs you read.
-I want to take the opportunity today to highlight a couple of questions Barbara answered earlier this summer on business financing to help business owners make better borrowing decisions.
+I want to take the opportunity today to highlight a couple of questions Barbara answered earlier this summer about investing in business growth to help business owners make better borrowing decisions.

 The first question she answered on this topic was from the blog FitSmallBusiness:

 Are there a few rules of thumb you could share with us that would help a small business owner differentiate between good business borrowing vs. bad business borrowing?

 “Borrowing money can be a sound business decision when done strategically and with discipline.
 But borrowing money without thinking through the consequences can end in business disaster.
 When weighing a decision to take out a loan, ask yourself – is this really a good investment?
 Is this integral and necessary to growing my business?
 It’s smart to think through exactly how you expect the company to benefit from the borrowed cash over the long-term and how likely you are to actually received the anticipated benefits.
 Entrepreneurs by nature are optimistic and tend to overestimate the perceived benefits and nothing is more disheartening for a business owner than paying a business loan back WHEN THE MONEY SPENT HASN’T GIVEN YOU THE BENEFITS YOU PLANNED ON.
 But few things in business are as satisfying as REPAYING the business loan after your business has reaped the benefits from the wise use of the cash.”